tglucksmann/buybitcoinworldwide.github.io/_exchanges/localbitcoins.md

 desc: LocalBitcoins is a P2P Bitcoin exchange.
 Buyers and sellers agree on trade terms, and LocalBitcoins is used as escrow.
 thumb: localbitcoins.png
 lang: en
-seotitle: "LocalBitcoins Review: Fast, Private, and Easy"
+seotitle: "LocalBitcoins Review: Is it Safe?"
 website: localbitcoins.com
 website_url: http://buybitcoinww.co/local_bitcoins
 contribute: localbitcoins